top of page

 1950's

-The architect himself marked it forever with an engraving on a cement beam where you can read “MCMLVI” (1956).
+The architect himself marked it forever with an engraving on a cement beam where one can read “MCMLVI” (1956).

 Fotografia Antiga de Familia Casa d'Abreu Neto